|Our local government has become repulsive; all the more reason why we must vote!|

 ♦ Meg Zaletel, – Filed 01/26/2022

 This incumbent survived a recall effort but shouldn’t be re-elected.
 She has strong union backing.
-A disability attorney, she worked during 2021 for Conoco Phillips at a salary in the range of $200,000-$500,000.
+Her husband works for Conoco Phillips at a salary in the range of $200,000-$500,000.

 Representative Statement: I ran for office on a platform of putting people before politics.
 During my time in office that is exactly what I have done.
 I have consistently brought forward policies that benefit the residents of Anchorage.